crown member taking photo of speaker on stage with their phone. Speaker is blurred.

 A new era in front end development?

-After a decade dominated by frameworks and the Single Page App architecture, a new era in front end architecture may be emerging.
+After a decade dominated by frameworks and the Single Page App architecture, a new era in front end architecture may be emerging, in part driven by the impact of large language models on the practice of software engineering.

 And what else should you be paying attention to in the front end landscape?
-From React Compiler and Server Rendering, to new CSS features (so many features) and so much more, we've got you covered.
+From security to performance, to new CSS features (so many features) and so much more, we've got you covered.

 • architecture